MICA-MNI/micapipe/docs/pages/01.execution/index.rst

 -tmpDir          Specify custom location in with temporary directory will be created (default = /tmp).
 -version         Print your currently installed software version.
 -slim            Keep only crucial outputs and erase all the intermediary files

+.. admonition:: ``micapipe_cleanup``  🧹

+	If you have to erase the outputs of a specific module, you don't have to do this task manually.
+Check `micapipe_cleanup <../05.micapipe_cleanup/index.html>`_ for further information!!

 .. admonition:: Slim run 👙 (Work on progress!!)